 All staff, students, contractors and visitors are required to report incidents and hazards to the University.
 Skytrust is the secure system used to report which allows the WHS Team to monitor incidents, hazards, investigations and all associated corrective actions.

 If the injured person is unable to complete the report their supervisor must complete it on their behalf.

-The incident notification and report will automatically be sent to the WHS Team and the supervisor of the staff member involved in the incident.
+The incident notification and report will automatically be sent to the WHS Team and the supervisor of the staff member involved in or person who raised the incident.
 If you have any questions about providing incident details please contact email@example.com.